Mission and Strategic Goals

 Ontario Nature protects wild species and wild spaces through conservation, education and public engagement.

-Ontario Nature is a charitable organization representing more than 30,000 members and supporters and 140 member groups across Ontario.
+Ontario Nature is a charitable organization representing more than 30,000 members and supporters and more than 150 member groups from across Ontario.

 Since it was established as the Federation of Ontario Naturalists in 1931, Ontario Nature has been a champion for nature in Ontario.

 From spearheading the creation of a wilderness area in Algonquin Park in 1934 to working tirelessly for the creation of the Oak Ridges Moraine Conservation Plan in 2001; publishing science-based research for scholars and education materials for young naturalists; advocating for Ontario's original Endangered Species Act in 1971 to pushing for its timely revision in 2007, Ontario Nature has been at the forefront of the conservation movement in this province.
 Today, Ontario Nature's voice is sustained by a Nature Network of more than 150 member organizations and 30,000 members and supporters.

 Protect and restore nature in Ontario.
 Ontario Nature is the leading voice in the promotion and preservation of Ontario's natural environment through the creation of parks and nature reserves, the responsible management of forests, and the protection of rare, threatened, and endangered species.

 Connect people with nature.
 We work to involve people in nature protection and to foster a conservation ethic by encouraging responsibility towards nature.
 We offer support to local conservation groups, distribute educational materials, and provide hands-on conservation and restoration teaching opportunities.

 Advocate on behalf of nature.
 We continue to be a strong presence at Queen's Park, working with the government to create policies that protect wildlife and natural areas.